Top Challenges You Might Face When Building Your Own Enterprise Reporting System

 What is the solution?

-If the answer is no, you are better off buying a BI solution from a company.
+If the answer is no, you are better off buying an already built BI solution from a specialized vendor.
 The chances are that it will cost you less and require much less effort on your part.

-Our experts have developed multiple out-of-the-box reports to cater to the exact needs of all our clients across industries, for example:
+Our experts have developed multiple out-of-the-box reports that cater to your many reporting needs, for example:

-• The budget vs. actuals report gives users a real-time financial overview to manage day-to-day financial operations.
+• The budget vs. actuals report gives users a real-time financial overview that helps you manage your day-to-day financial operations.

-• The order summary report shows users a breakdown of all the orders placed in a specific time, along with real-time inventory tracking, order rate calculation, net amount vs. quantity billed comparison.
+• The order summary report shows managers a breakdown of all the orders placed in a specific time, along with real-time inventory tracking, order rate calculation, net amount vs. quantity billed comparison.

 • The project management report provides users with a complete breakdown of complex project data with drill-down charts and graphs.
 It allows them to track outcomes in real-time for faster decision making, keeping projects on schedule and budget, and analyzing data to understand specific patterns and trends.